 Here are a couple of capabilities of AI in the wrong hands:

-• Can be used to create deep fakes and spread misinformation
+- Can be used to create deep fakes and spread misinformation

 Deep fakes, powered by AI, are alarmingly realistic fabrications of audio and video.
-These can deceive viewers, lead to character defamation, and even propagate fake news, destabilizing public perception and trust.
+These can deceive viewers, lead to character defamation, and even propagate fake news, destabilizing public perception and trust. - Scammers can use AI voice or fake videos for phishing

 Scammers can generate eerily accurate voice imitations or counterfeit videos, tricking individuals into believing they’re interacting with a genuine entity.
-This can lead to the disclosure of sensitive information or even financial fraud.
+This can lead to the disclosure of sensitive information or even financial fraud. - Hackers can use it to discover new types of hacking exploits

 AI, in the arsenal of a hacker, becomes a tool to unearth vulnerabilities within systems.
 By processing vast amounts of data, hackers can identify and exploit weak spots in cybersecurity defenses faster than traditional methods would allow.